Island ecology: Sustainable use

 As resource depletion is a major issue on islands, the needs of human populations must also be taken into account.
 On many islands, scientists and managers are studying traditional practices of indigenous populations as potential conservation solutions.
 In some cases, limited-take systems that serve the community may provide a better alternative to fully closed protected areas, if there are not enough resources for proper enforcement.
 Public education plays an important role.

+Science advancements

+A significant advancement in the field is the shift from 2-D to 3-D science in ecology.
+This approach offers a comprehensive understanding of ecological dynamics and human impacts on both terrestrial and marine environments.
+The adoption of 3-D models supports better natural resource management and informs conservation and management plans.
+This transition also affects how policymakers evaluate regulations, providing a more dynamic perspective on ecological and environmental challenges.